 NEHA Annual Education Conference Includes Day of Climate + Health

 Environmental Health professionals work closely with their communities to ensure the safety of the resources we use every day; from the air we breathe to the food we eat and the water we drink.
 These resources are being impacted, now, by climate impacts.
 The upcoming NEHA Annual Educational Conference highlights current efforts by the Environmental Health workforce to implement climate and health into their day-to-day work.
-Sessions occurring on Climate + Health Day, Tuesday July 10th include:
+Climate + Health sessions for the 2020 Annual Education Conference to be determined.

 Climate Change and Health: Results from Three Annual Surveys of NEHA Members (Cheekwood F, 9:00- 9:50am) will be an interactive discussion highlighting NEHA members’ perceptions of climate change in their work.